 What is Autonomous Dispatch & Routing Software?

 Autonomous dispatching and routing executes today’s tasks, while also optimizing the planning and efficiency of future routes.
-With machine learning that continuously analyzes fleet data, autonomous dispatching and routing systems go far beyond traditional route optimization platforms to understand every aspect of each delivery -- not just the time between stops.
-Instead, they analyze all information — type of location, amount of product to be delivered, service time for every delivery, which driver made each delivery, and at what time of day time of day -- so that the system can be prescriptive, predictive and precise about the best sequences across the fleet as it plans for the future.
+With machine learning that continuously analyzes fleet data, autonomous dispatching and routing systems go far beyond traditional route optimization platforms to understand every aspect of each delivery — not just the time between stops.
+Instead, the software analyzes all information — type of location, amount of product to be delivered, service time for every delivery, which driver made each delivery, and at what time of day — so that the system can be prescriptive, predictive, and precise about the best sequences across the fleet as it plans for the future.

 Other autonomous dispatching examples: Ride-sharing companies use proprietary autonomous dispatching systems for their own fleets — riders request a car and the system automatically evaluates, selects, and assigns the most suitable vehicle based on customer preference (e.g., shared ride, normal passenger vehicle, or specialized vehicle) and vehicle proximity.
 However, these systems are optimized for single transactions, and are not built to manage the complexity of a fast-paced logistics operation.